alexwlchan/alexwlchan.net/src/_drafts/using-dynamodb-as-a-calculator.md

         condition: bool,
         if_true: Callable[[], int],
         if_false: Callable[[], int]
-    ) -> int:
+    ) -> bool:
         """
         If ``condition`` is True, returns the output of ``if_true``.
         If ``condition`` is False, returns the output of ``if_false``.
         """
-        with self.calculation_id() as calc_id:
+        with self.row_id() as calculation_id:
             try:
                 self.table.put_item(
-                    Item={"id": calc_id},
+                    Item={"calculation_id": calculation_id},
                     ConditionExpression=":condition = :true",
                     ExpressionAttributeValues={":condition": condition, ":true": True}
                 )
             except Exception as exc:
-                if type(exc).__name__ == "ConditionalCheckFailedException":
                 return if_false()
             else:
-                    raise
-            else:
                 return if_true()
 ```

-This uses the same technique of abusing conditional update expressions as for the equality test, but this time it calls the appropriate "if true" or "if false" function, rather than returning the appropriate value.
+Notice that this code doesn't call "if_true" or "if_false" until it's needed.
+This is a sophisticated programming technique called [*lazy evaluation*](https://en.wikipedia.org/wiki/Lazy_evaluation), and our ability to use it here speaks to the power of DynamoDB as a computing platform.

 Now we have enough pieces to start building out our multiplication function: